frederic-perez/AmE-dictionary/data/dictionary.md

 __faint__ _adj_ :two::hammer: _Faint irony._
 __fair and square__
 __fair condition__ _n_ :four::hammer: _Critical to serious condition, fair condition._ _She was listed in fair condition Tuesday evening at an area hospital._
+__fair enough__ _idiom_ _informal_ __1__ Used for accepting a suggestion, etc. _I think £200 is a reasonable price.
+Fair enough.
+Can I pay you at the end of the week?_ __2__ Used for showing that you think that something is reasonable. _Letting the students work the machines on their own is fair enough, but they do need some training first._
 __fair shake__
 __fair__ _To be fair to Jim, he didn’t cause the problem but inherited it._
 __fair-weather fan__ _idiom_ A person who is supportive of and enthusiastic about a sports team only when that team is performing well.